 The announcer and the game even mocks the player for poor playing skills ranging from saying "TOO BAD" for whiffed skillshots.
 To Unreal Tournament style killquotes.
 Heroes of Newerth is a ruthless game and it's setting reflects upon it.

-Summon Magic: The item Puzzlebox, Forsaken Archer's Call of the Damned, Hellbringer's Summon Malphas, War Beast's Summon Hellhounds, and Wildsoul's Summon Beardulon.
+Summon Magic: The item Puzzlebox, plus a lot of hero skills, ranging from Forsaken Archer's Call of the Damned, Hellbringer's Summon Malphas, War Beast's Summon Hellhounds, and Wildsoul's Summon Booboo.

 Teleport Spam: Accompanied by sword slashes when Swiftblade triggers his Swift Slashes.